top of page

 How To Keep Your Chickens Immune System Strong

-My Whiting True Blue went through s hard molt this past Fall.
 A strong immune system is your flock’s first and most important defense against illness.
 Chickens are constantly exposed to bacteria, viruses, parasites, and environmental stressors.
 While we can’t prevent every pathogen from entering their environment, we can ensure their bodies are strong enough to fight back.
 For backyard chicken keepers especially, prevention is critical.
-Poultry veterinarians are not readily
+Poultry veterinarians are not readily available, and treatment options are often limited.
+That’s why

 Jan 18

-Why Hens Are Not Pez Dispensers-or Egg Machines It's easy to fall into the trap of thinking of our backyard hens as little breakfast makers-drop an egg, repeat daily.
-But here's the truth: your hens are not Pez dispensers, egg machines or tiny omelet factories.
-They're living, breathing animals with complex bodies, natural rhythms and individual needs.
+It's easy to fall into the trap of thinking of our backyard hens as little breakfast makers—drop an egg, repeat daily.
+But here's the truth: your hens are not Pez dispensers, egg machines, or tiny omelet factories.
+They're living, breathing animals with complex bodies, natural rhythms, and individual needs.
 Every egg your hen lays isn't a "product."
-It's ovulation-a natural reproductive process that takes energy, nutrients and
+It's ovulation—a natural reproductive process that takes energy, nutrients, and rest.
+When we start seeing eggs as a gift in

 Dec 28, 2025